 Coming out of that dark place seemed impossible.
 But somehow, I fought the demons within myself.
 I decided to quit comparing my middle to someone else’s end.
 I decided to persist and persevere.

 Stemming from my lowest low came to my story.
 I went from literally sobbing on my apartment room floor, ready to end it all because no one would hire me, to running a six-figure online craft business in the span of 2 years.

 I went on to be at a pretty high point in life and even moved and purchased a very large and expensive home.

 It lasted one year.
 Though we partially bought the home for the extra space needed for our office, we also bought it because we lapsed into a slightly excessive lifestyle.

 Simplifying and Downsizing

 We quickly realized we made a poor decision (or was it the series of bad omens that kept happening after we moved in…?).
 It just wasn’t us.
-We prefer a simple life and didn’t feel comfortable having anything that made it obvious we had any certain amount of money.
-We are down to earth, friendly people and lived in a neighborhood where no one would even speak to us.
+We prefer a simple life and didn’t feel comfortable having anything that made it obvious we had a certain amount of money.
+We are down-to-earth, friendly people and lived in a neighborhood where no one would even speak to us.

 We regretted moving in the first place.
 It hurt, bad, and still stings a bit.

 We moved back to our old neighborhood, a place where everyone was extremely friendly and didn’t see people’s worth based on the size of their home and what belongings they have.